artivis/artivis.github.io/content/post/2020/dotfiles.md

 ```
 Ahhh, what a cozy tiny disposable home!

-That seemed to easy to you?
+That seemed too easy to you?
 Alright I confess, I used some of my own aliases here.
 But isn't it what this whole post is about?
 Note that the above 3 lines really boils down to,
 ```bash